 Mr. Czarkowski graduated from The Catholic University of America with a Graduate Artist Diploma in Orchestral Conducting, after receiving a full scholarship and teaching assistantship.
-Mr. Czarkowski graduated in the top percentile of his class from the Mannes College, The New School for Music with a Master of Music in cello (under Barbara Stein Mallow) and conducting (under David Hayes and Samuel Wong).
-Mr. Czarkowski received his Bachelor of Music degree from the Mannes College, The New School for Music, under the tutelage of Carter Brey, principal cellist of the New York Philharmonic.
-He is an active member of the Conductor’s Guild, serving on the Board of Directors for a third term.
-In the Fall 2011 Mr. Czarkowski was invited to join the New School Alumni Association Board of Directors.
-Mr. Czarkowski is currently on the cello and conducting faculty of Landon School and Shepherd University in West Virginia.
-At Shepherd University he is Principal Cellist (Jim and Linda Walker Chair) of the 2 Rivers Chamber Orchestra and shares conducting duties with the Preparatory Orchestra.
-Last Spring Mr Czarkowski guest conducted the 2 Rivers Chamber Orchestra with Dr. Scott Beard piano soloist.
-His students have won numerous local and statewide competitions, and hold principal chairs in area orchestras.
-During the Summer he serves as Principal cellist of the Shippensburg Festival Orchestra and teaches at Shepherd University String Camp.
+He graduated from Mannes College with a Master of Music in cello (under Barbara Stein Mallow) and conducting (under David Hayes and Samuel Wong).
+Mr. Czarkowski also received his Bachelor of Music degree from Mannes College under the tutelage of Carter Brey, principal cellist of the New York Philharmonic.
+He is a member of the Conductor’s Guild and is currently serving on the New School Alumni Association Board of Directors.